indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 #### Non-Blocking Log4J Appender

 Increasing the heap size is not a guarantee that the asynchronous Log4J appender will not encounter an out of memory exception in the future.
-To mitigate this scenario, it prudent to make the **asynchronous Log4J appender non-blocking** for both request and response.
+To mitigate this scenario, it is prudent to make the **asynchronous Log4J appender non-blocking** for both request and response.

 If the queue is full, the Jetty thread will return immediately without writing any message to the queue.